joeyarbogast/470_SP/README.md

 We have successfully parallelized the the split_number function using OpenMP directives.
 Specifically we parallelized the random coefficient generation and have parallelized the for loop that calculates the shares.
-Other attempts at parallelizing `join_shares`, `split_string`, `join_strings`, `generate_share_strings` and `extract_secret` have proven to be ineffective and break encryption or decryption.
+We just recently were able to parallelize the decryption and see linear scaling with it as well.
+The challenge was figuring out which variables needed to be private.
+To summarize which functions have been parallelize with OpenMp: `split_number` (part of encrypting files), and `join_shares`(decryption).,

 ### TODOs ###

-* Need to implement parallelism with the decryption.
 * Experiment with scheduling and do a performance writeup on it
-* See if we can implement MPI in place of OpenMP directives or use MPI on a different part of the program.
+* Integrate MPI in place of OpenMP directives or incorporate it into the existing OpenMP directives.
-* Make performance charts and include them in the repository.
+* Make decryption performance charts and include them in the repository.

 ## The Shares ##
 **From Fletcher github page:**